lucianoambrosini/AmbrosinusDEV/Snowflakes-Maker/README.md

 ### File Formats
 - Native: Grasshopper definition (.gh)
-- Export: DXF, DWG, STL, 3DM, PDF
+- Export from Rhino: DXF, DWG, STL, 3DM, PDF
 - DNA Code: Encrypted text string

 ---

 ## 🤝 Contributing

-This is a commercial project with a free tier.
+This is a commercial idea project with a free tier.
 Contributions are welcome for:
 - Bug reports and fixes
 - Documentation improvements
 - Example definitions